What is postpartum thyroiditis?

 What are the symptoms of postpartum thyroiditis?

 When the thyroid becomes inflamed, it will first emit large quantities of thyroid hormone into the bloodstream (hyperthyroidism).
-During this phase, most women are unaware of any symptoms, which are often mild and short-lived.
-However, once this initial phase passes, a woman either recovers completely or has sustained damage to her thyroid.
-If the thyroid gland was damaged, this damage, together with a depleted reservoir of thyroid hormones, can lead to hypothyroidism (underactive thyroid).
+During this phase, you may be unaware of any symptoms, which are often mild and short-lived.
+However, once this initial phase passes, you can either recover completely or have sustained damage to your thyroid.
+If your thyroid gland was damaged, this damage, together with a depleted reservoir of thyroid hormones, can lead to hypothyroidism (underactive thyroid).
 This condition, too, may also clear up or result in further damage and complications.

 The following are the most common symptoms of hyperthyroidism or hypothyroidism that accompany postpartum thyroiditis.
-However, each woman may experience symptoms differently.
-Symptoms may include:
+However, everyone experiences symptoms differently.
+Symptoms can include:

 Postpartum thyroiditis symptoms usually do not appear until three to eight months after childbirth.
 The symptoms are also often mistaken for normal signs of recovery from childbirth or other medical conditions.
 Always consult your physician for a diagnosis.

 How is postpartum thyroiditis diagnosed?

 Diagnostic procedures utilized to detect postpartum thyroiditis depend on the phase of the disease.
 If symptoms of hyperthyroidism are present, a radioactive iodine uptake test can often determine whether it is postpartum thyroiditis or Graves disease, the most common form of hyperthyroidism.
-In addition to a complete medical history and physical examination, diagnostic procedures for postpartum thyroiditis may include a blood test to measure levels of thyroid hormones (T4) and thyroid-stimulating hormones (TSH) can usually determine whether the mother has hypothyroidism.
+In addition to a complete medical history and physical examination should be done.
+Diagnostic procedures for postpartum thyroiditis may include a blood test to measure levels of thyroid hormones (T4) and thyroid-stimulating hormones (TSH) to determine whether you may have hypothyroidism.

 Specific treatment for postpartum thyroiditis will be determined by your physician based on: